leangjia/blender_docs/manual/modeling/metas/properties.rst

 located in the *Update* buttons group of the *Metaball* panel:

 Always
-   fully display the meta during transformations.
+   Fully display the meta during transformations.
 Half
    During transformations, display the meta at half its *Wiresize* resolution.
 Fast